SystemsApproach/tcpcc/variants.rst

 ======================

-As exploration of the design space for congestion control has continued, a number of new protocols that are designed for specific environments have emerged.
-These differ from TCP mostly in that they have targeted specific use cases, rather than the arbitrarily complex and heterogeneous network environments that TCP supports.
+As exploration of the design space for congestion control has continued, a number of new algorithms and protocols have emerged.
+These differ from what we've seen in earlier chapters mostly in that they target specific use cases, rather than the arbitrarily complex and heterogeneous network environments that TCP supports.
 The exception may be QUIC, which started with the goal of improving HTTP performance specifically, but has now developed into something of a general TCP alternative.

-This chapter is not exhaustive, as new approaches to congestion control are being invented all the time.
-Instead we survey a few approaches that mark different points in the design space.
-Data Center TCP (DCTCP) draws on realizations that data centers are dominated by east-west (or intra-data-center) traffic and that low latency is a requirement for many applications in the DC, leading to a design optimized for that environment.
-Many further attempts to improve congestion behavior in data center environments followed.

-LEDBAT (Low Extra Delay Background Transport) targets a completely difference environment and use case: transferring large amounts of data across the Internet without greatly increasing the latency of other competing TCP connections.

-..
-On-Ramp focuses on yet another part of the design space: transient congestion in public clouds.
-Again, a different set of constraints leads to a different point in the design space.

-The performance of TCP for Web traffic has been challenging since the very earliest days of the Web and HTTP/1.0.
-QUIC is the result of decades of experience with HTTP over TCP and is a complete reworking of the transport layer.
-In terms of congestion, it embraces many of the learnings of the last three decades of congestion control for TCP.

-Finally we look at the space of "TCP-friendly" congestion control, where the working assumption is that some applications—notably those involving real-time communication—can't directly use the reliable byte-stream model of TCP, and hence need a different sort of transport.
-At the same time, the sound operation of the Internet requires that these flows respond to congestion in a way that is sufficiently similar to TCP that actual TCP flows are not pushed aside.
+This chapter is not exhaustive, but we instead survey a few approaches that mark different design points.
+The specific use cases include the data center, where it is important to achieve good throughput without negatively impacting latency-sensitive applications; sending background traffic over an extended period of time by using only excess capacity, so as to not impact other TCP flows; optimizing HTTP-based web traffic without being backward-compatible with TCP; and supporting real-time streaming in a way that is TCP-friendly, but without incurring the retransmission overhead of TCP.

 7.1 Data Centers (DCTCP)
 ---------------------------

-*Data Center TCP* was one of the first TCP variants designed specifically to perform well in cloud data centers.
+There have been several efforts to optimize TCP for cloud data centers, where *Data Center TCP* was one of the first.
 There are several aspects of the data center environment that warrant an approach that differs from more traditional TCP.
 These include: